-While the cold temperatures and snow is a nagging reminder that winter still lingers, the good news is that golf season is just around the corner.
+With the arrival of spring comes another golf season.
 And that has many golf enthusiasts itching for time outdoors, chasing the little white ball around area courses.

 Before dusting off your clubs, however, the first matter of business is getting your body right for the long season.
 Hopefully, you've maintained some level of fitness during the winter months.
 But if you haven't, experts have some solid advice in order to keep your body injury free, especially to start the season.

-"It's just like getting right out of bed," said Erik Smith, athletic trainer, OSF HealthCare Saint Anthony Medical Center.
+"It's just like getting right out of bed," said Erik Smith, athletic trainer, OSF HealthCare.
 "You're really going to be stiff, your muscles are going to be really taut, and we need to shake those up.
-And it's like you said, if you're going to grip it and rip it, there are going to be injuries and some soreness in your body and you're not going to play as well as you'd hope to be."
+If you're going to grip it and rip it, there are going to be injuries and some soreness in your body and you're not going to play as well as you'd hope to be."

 For the most part, golf is a relatively safe sport, but injuries can happen, especially as a result of not using proper form and technique.
 Most golf-related injuries involve the lower back, shoulders, wrists, and elbows.
 Walking nine or 18 holes can be challenging, especially if you've been mostly sedentary for the past several months.
 Even carrying a golf bag can cause back and shoulder pain.
 That's why it's important to start making changes immediately.
 Flexibility is the key.
 It will promote mobility, which helps joints throughout the entire body.